JATamura/rock_paper_scissors/README.md

 ## Milestone 2: Create the model

 - Using Teachable-Machine, a keras model was created.
 It used images taken with myself showing the following options to the camera: rock, paper, scissors, nothing.
 The 'nothing' class was when no movement was made that was significant to the game itself.

-- HOW WILL I USE IT
+This model would be loaded into an Anaconda virtual environment and used to determine what action was chosen from the image taken by the computer's webcam.

 ## Milestone 3: Install the dependencies